tldr-pages/tldr/pages/linux/fixfiles.md

 `fixfiles -C PREVIOUS_FILECONTEXT`

-- Only act on files created after the specified date.
-Date must be specified in "YYYY-MM-DD HH:MM" format.
-Date field will be passed to find --newermt command:
+- Only act on files created after a specific date which will be passed to find `--newermt` command:

-`fixfiles -N {{time}}`
+`fixfiles -N {{YYYY-MM-DD HH:MM}}`

 - Bind [M]ount filesystems before relabeling them, this allows fixing the context of files or directories that have been mounted over: